 Starwood Hotels & Resorts Worldwide knows how to shine a light on hospitality.
-One of the world's largest hotel companies, it has about 1,125 properties in about 100 countries.
+One of the world's largest hotel companies, it has nearly 1,300 properties in about 100 countries.
 Starwood's hotel empire consists of upscale brands such as Sheraton and Westin.
 It operates about 100 luxury resorts and hotels through its St. Regis and Luxury Collection units, while its 40 W Hotels offer ultra-modern style.
 Other brands include Four Points (value-oriented), Le Méridien (European-inspired), Aloft (select-service), and Element (extended stay).
 Starwood Vacation Ownership operates about 15 time-share resorts.
-In 2015 Marriott agreed to acquire Starwood before rival bidders put the deal in flux.
+In 2016 Marriott acquired Starwood for about $13.3 billion.

 Starwood is focused on international expansion.
-The dramatic economic growth in Asia, Europe, Latin America, the Middle East, and Africa is fueling demand for Starwood's brands worldwide.
+The dramatic economic growth in Africa, Asia, Europe, Latin America, and the Middle East is fueling demand for Starwood's brands worldwide.

-The company manages and operates hotel business in three separate hotel segments: the Americas; Europe, Africa, and the Middle East (EAME); and Asia Pacific.
+The company manages and operates hotel business in three separate hotel segments: the Americas; Europe, Africa, and the Middle East; and Asia/Pacific.

 Sales and Marketing

-Starwood is focused on growth in Africa, China, Europe, India, South Asia, and Latin America.
-The company expects to have 100 hotels under operation in the Asia Pacific region by 2015.
-Starwood also plans to increase its operating hotel footprint in Latin America by 50% during the next five years, opening an average of seven new hotels per year in the region.
+Starwood plans to increase its operating hotel footprint in Latin America by 50% during the next five years, opening an average of seven new hotels per year in the region.
 Starwood continues to expand in Europe as well, where it expects to open more than 60 new hotels and resorts across by 2020.